 24 Is the Work Based or Work Related?
-Work-based

-25 ow are WBL/WRL opportunities managed, monitored and reviewed, and what particular rrangements are there for student support
+Work-based 25 How are WBL/WRL opportunities ma arrangements are there for student su naged, monitored and reviewed, and what particular pport placement team that will help with this, and all required documentation that needs to be gained before starting any placement.

-studer have a Students are required to complete a minimum of 200 hours for their work-based learning commitment, students are expected to find their own placements, and this remains their responsibility, however, we have a placement team that will help with this, and all required documentation that needs to be gained before starting any placement.
+Students are required to complete a minimum of 200 hours for their work-based learning commitment, and are expected to find their own placements.
+This remains their responsibility; however, we have a

-Prepar Practio 00 hours are split between 50 hours on ring to be a Professional and level 5 F re modules, students are visited by their ill provide and prepare you for your pla ector. ersonal Development for Pro module tutor to assess perform ofessional and Competent mance.
-It is these modules
+The 200 hours are split between 50 hours on Level 4 and 150 hours on Level 5.
+As part of the level 4 Preparing to be a Professional and level 5 Continuing Professional Development modules, students are visited by their module tutor to assess performance.
+It is these modules that will provide and prepare you for your placement, assess your work and progress, and work in the CYPF sector.

-compl entiality is an expectation of all student ete a work-based learning handbook a nt, the placement mentor and the work- nd to ensure that all parts of this are signed off by the
+Confidentiality is an expectation of all students who go out onto placement, and students are expected to complete a work-based learning handbook and to ensure that all parts of this are signed off by the student, the placement mentor, and the work-based learning team or module tutor.

-this is nts will be visited once per academic ye to ensure that students are progressin et by the students and being implemen g well in their placement and that SMART targets have
+Students will be visited once per academic year in their placement by the work-based learning team and once by their module tutor.
+This is to ensure that students are progressing well in their placement and that SMART targets have been set by the students and are being implemented into their practice and then reviewed.

 26 Resources Supplied to the Student

 Work Based Learning Handbook

-27 Resources needed to pass the program ıme
+27 Resources needed to pass the programme

-Valid E nhanced DBS Certificate
+Valid Enhanced DBS Certificate

-28 Revision History
+28 evision History

-Versio n Details of major modification Details of major modification Date of approval
+Version Details of major modification Date of approval

-1
+1 09/06/2023

 2

-3
+3 3

 4